mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

         If the user opens the Log Viewer docker, turns on logging and then tries to render a video, Krita will print out the whole ffmpeg command to Log Viewer so it can be easily investigated.

-There is a log file in the directory that user tries to render to.
-It can contain information useful to investigation of the issue.
+There is a log file called `log_encode.log` in the directory that user tries to render to.
+It can contain information useful to investigation of the issue (sharing files: :ref:`intro_user_support_sharing_files`).

 Onion skin issues
 -----------------